avjves/textreuse-blast/README.md

 # Text Reuse Detection with BLAST

-***Readme still in process of being written ***
-This is a software to detect and clusterize text reuse.
-The software takes advantage of BLAST (Basic Local Alignment Search Tool, developed for aligning biomedical sequences) to detect reuse.
-BLAST detects similar pairs, so the pairs are clusterised based on their offset values, so that overlapping passages will be considered to be part of a same cluster.
+This is a repository for software to detect and clusterize text reuse.
+The software takes advantage of NCBI BLAST (Basic Local Alignment Search Tool, developed for aligning biomedical sequences) to detect reuse.
+The data is encoded into protein sequences, which BLAST can read.
+It then finds pairs where parts of documents overlap.
+These pairs are then clusterized based on their offset values, so that overlapping passages will be considered to be part of a same cluster.
 The software takes advantage of multiple cores and it can be run in batches, so running it on cluster computers is possible.
 Depending on the size of the data, this might be a necessity, as the software can eat a lot of processing power.

 ## Installation